zx80/flask-simple-auth/README.md

 user belongs to any of the authorized groups.

 Note that this simplistic model does is not enough for non-trivial applications, where permissions on objects often depend on the object owner.
 For those, careful per-operation authorization will still be needed.

 ## Versions

 Sources are available on [GitHub](https://github.com/zx80/flask-simple-auth).

+### dev

+Improved documentation.

 ### 1.2.0